-Submission procedures.
+Submission procedure.
 Brief proposals (five pages or less, double-spaced) should include the following:

-- 1. Description of research, travel or writing project. - 2.
+- 1. Description of research, travel, or writing project. - 2.
 Schedule for project. - 3.
 Estimate of expenses.
-(Examples: professional travel, computer time, photocopying, typing).

-Recipients of the fellowship will be asked to submit a brief report of the results of their research.
+(Examples: professional travel, computer time, photocopying, typing). - 4.
+Recipients of the fellowship will be asked to submit a brief report of the results of their research. - 5.
+An up-to-date curriculum vitae should accompany proposal.

 Previous recipients.
-"Technical Processing Costs in Large Academic Research Libraries" (Denise Bedford, 1983); "Online Cataloging Systems and the Man-Machine Interface" (Anne L. Highsmith, 1985); "Implementing Technological Change in Library Technical Service Units" (Margaret Johnson, 1987); CD ROM (Carol Kelley, 1988).
+"Technical Processing Costs in Large Academic Research Libraries" (Denise Bedford, 1983); "Online Cataloging Systems and the Man-Machine Interface" (Anne L. Highsmith, 1985); "Implementing Technological Change in that Changed Our Lives 1956-1965